ERP data visibility: The overlooked secret to customer satisfaction

 Benefits of an integrated ERP system

 Today’s ERP system includes integrated supply chain, customer service, and financial information needed to keep your sales force, services, operations, and financial teams updated and effective.
-A modern cloud ERP can be tailored for industry best practices and unique business processes, supporting language, currency, and localisation requirements.
+A modern cloud ERP can be tailored for industry best practices and unique business processes, supporting language, currency, and localization requirements.
 It also provides the security and data privacy demanded by regulators and needed for sharing information with trusted third parties, such as distributors and dealers.

 A single, advanced technology platform tracks every step in the customer experience.
 It provides alerts, dashboards, transactions, reports, documents, and intelligence, all running in memory.
 It provides a single source of truth for the entire team, allowing users to access the same ERP data in real time, from any device.